AlgothAybara/QuestOfPythagoras/README.md

 # Quest of Pythagoras

-This game was created using [Python 3](https://www.python.org/).
+This game was created using [Python 3](https://www.python.org/) and [Pygame](https://www.pygame.org/).

-Is a simple game where the player play against the computer.
+Is a simple game where the player plays against the computer.

 The purpose of this project is show the basic concepts of Python language and Pygame library.